muthhus/narchy/README.md

  supports smooth and balanced revection across the 0.5 "maybe" midpoint of the frequency range, in both temporal and eternal modes.

+ NARchy's deriver follows a continued evolution from its beginnings in the OpenNARS 1.6..1.7 versions which featured the Termutator to manage the traversal of the space of possible permutations while obeying AIKR principles according to operating parameter limits.
+It has some additional features including inline term rewrite functions (ex: set operations and 2nd-layer subtitutions) and integration of the temporal functions necessary to appropriately "temporalize" derivations according to the timing of premise components.

  Disjunctions are only virtual operators as perceivable by input and displayed on output.
 They are converted immediately to negated conjunction of negations via DeMorgan's laws.
 By preferring the conjunction representation,